ABOUT JUSTIN KOLLAR

 - Member, Hawai’i State Bar Association Committee on Delivery of Legal Services to the Public

 - Board Member, East Kauai Lions Club

-Justin realized the beginnings of his dream to build a family and a home here when he met his wife Sierra Hampton-Eng and accepted a position as a Deputy Prosecutor under former Kauai Prosecuting Attorney Craig A. De Costa.
+Justin realized the beginnings of his dream to build a home here when he accepted a position as a Deputy Prosecutor under former Kauai Prosecuting Attorney Craig A. De Costa.

 He worked his way through Traffic Court to vehicular homicide cases and felony drug cases.
 It was because of his work in these areas and his reputation as a top trial attorney that County Attorney Alfred B. Castillo, Jr. offered Justin an opportunity — which he accepted immediately — to become the Kauai Police Department’s first legal advisor.